mort9/mort9.github.io/DevOps Paradigm.md

 4. Continuous Testing (CT)
 5. Continuous Deployment/Delivery (CD)
 6. Continuous Monitoring (CM)
-7. Version Control (SCM & VCS)
-   1. Git

 ## DevOps

-"DevOps is the combination of cultural philosophies, practices, and tools that increases an organization’s ability to deliver applications and  services at high velocity: evolving and improving products at a faster  pace than organizations using traditional software development and  infrastructure management processes.
-This speed enables organizations to better serve their customers and compete more effectively in the  market." [[Amazon AWS](https://aws.amazon.com/devops/what-is-devops/)]
+First comes the name, DevOps.
 It is a joint of two names Development and Operations.
 This means that DevOps has a wider area of involvement in the software development process.
 A DevOps engineer is in direct contact with the whole Development team while organizing infrastructural aspects of the software with the Operations team.
 Not only that, some tasks in both sides are handled by the DevOps team.
 But what is DevOps really?

 Some people refer to DevOps as a methodology, some mention it as a strategy, and some say it's a culture.
 I personally think that all of these definitions are true.
 Actually, DevOps is a combination of all that has been learned in terms of software management, development, and maintenance, plus the IT aspects of the organizational-improvement-strategies.